 This is crucial; to effect change, senior executives need to connect the issue of racial discrimination to their own business.
 According to Baig, many companies simply don’t recognise their power to be an agent for change through relations with suppliers, staff, consumers and society.

 “We need to help them – and us – recognise their role, understand where they are on the journey, set targets and ambitions and translate those into policies and initiatives,” he says.

-To incorporate black representation more explicitly into Aviva Investors’ own engagement strategy, Baig and Marte Borhaug, global head of sustainable outcomes at Aviva Investors, have identified a framework around five key areas.
+To incorporate black representation more explicitly into Aviva Investors’ own engagement strategy, Borhaug and Baig have identified a framework around five key areas.

 “First, we expect companies to create an inclusive culture for black employees.
 Firms should commit publicly to a D&I agenda that includes a focus on ethnic minorities, with policies in place to promote inclusion and tackle discrimination of all kinds, including on race,” says Borhaug.

-In addition to public commitment and policies, research and stakeholder interviews frequently highlight the need for financial support for initiatives to tackle racism at work, including dedicated roles, programmes, events and other activities.
+In addition to public commitment and policies, research and stakeholder interviews frequently highlight the need for financial support for initiatives aimed at tackling racism at work, including dedicated roles, programmes, events and other activities.
 Although employee networks play a crucial role, companies should ensure they are properly resourced.
 To that end, Aviva Investors is encouraging investee companies to dedicate time and money to such initiatives.

-The second point focuses on senior representation.
-“We will ask companies to commit to ethnic minority representation, including black representation, on boards and in senior management teams,” says Borhaug.
+The second point focuses on representation at a senior level.
+“We will be asking companies to commit to ethnic minority representation, including black representation, on boards and in senior management teams,” says Borhaug.
 “We need to rethink how we are holding those companies to account in terms of representation.”

-Aviva recently became a founding member of Change the Race Ratio, a campaign led by the Confederation of British Industry to encourage companies to improve the representation of black and ethnic minorities in their organisations.
-By signing up, companies commit to setting targets for boards and senior management.
+Aviva recently became a founding member of Change the Race Ratio, a campaign led by the Confederation of British Industry to encourage companies to improve the representation of black and ethnic minorities in their organisation.
+By signing up, companies commit to setting targets for their boards and senior management teams.

-Research by PwC demonstrates the benefits of this.
-In 2018, it analysed the D&I strategy of 50 businesses, including leadership tone, HR policies and D&I initiatives.
-The research found the most successful firms had a D&I strategy that was closely aligned to the corporate strategy.4
+Research by PwC demonstrates the value of this approach.
+In 2018, it analysed the D&I strategy of 50 businesses, including leadership tone, HR policies and whether there were any D&I initiatives.
+The research found that the most successful firms had a D&I strategy alongside a closely aligned corporate strategy.6

 It is good practice for firms to assess risks associated with racial discrimination

-Another aspect is the importance of embedding the risks stemming from racial discrimination must also be embedded into the enterprise risk management framework.
+Another aspect is the importance of embedding the risks stemming from racial discrimination into the enterprise risk management framework.
 Companies manage a variety of business-related risks, including climate change and staff retention.
-It is good practice to include risks associated with racial discrimination, enabling companies to recognise, measure, understand and tackle them.
+It is good practice for firms to include risks associated with racial discrimination, enabling them to recognise, measure, understand and tackle them.

-The fourth engagement area involves putting pressure on companies to review HR policies and practices, from identifying and recruiting talent to creating a level playing field for promotion and improving retention.
-In a 2018 update to the McGregor-Smith Review, over half of BAME employees felt they would have to leave their organisation to progress their careers, compared with 38 per cent of white employees.5
+The fourth area of engagement involves putting pressure on companies to review HR policies and practices, from identifying and recruiting talent to creating a level playing field for promotion and improving retention.
+In a 2018 update to the McGregor-Smith Review, over half of BAME employees felt they would have to leave their organisation to progress their careers, compared with 38 per cent of white employees.7

-Finally, companies will be asked to collect relevant data, set targets and measure progress.
+Finally, companies will be called on to collect relevant data, set targets and measure progress.
 “You need data to be able to hold companies accountable: when engaging with them, we are somewhat hamstrung by the lack of it,” says Baig.
 This is true for diversity in general, but even more so for black representation.